matsim-org/jekyll-website/_posts/2020-01-13-jobPostSBB.md

 ---
 layout: post
 author: Joschka Bischoff
-title: Job Posting: Mobility Expert at SBB
+title: "Job Posting: Mobility Expert at SBB"
-summary: The SBB business development team is looking for a Simulation expert.
+summary: "The SBB business development team is looking for a Simulation expert."
 ---

 The SBB business development team, located in Berne, Switzerland, is looking for a Simulation expert.
 The position has one focus on transport simulations, including MATSim, and their applications in strategical company planning.